Seronsecurity/advmlthreatmatrix/readme.md

  ## Contact Us
 For corrections and improvement or to contribute a case study, see [Feedback](#feedback-and-getting-involved)

-For questions/comments/discussion:
--  Our public email group is advmlthreatmatrix@googlegroups.com.
+-  For general questions/comments/discussion, our public email group is advmlthreatmatrix@googlegroups.com.
 This emails all the members of the distribution group.
+-  To contact the Adversarial ML Leadership team, email advmlthreatmatrix-core@googlegroups.com
--  For private discussion, please email: <Ram.Shankar@microsoft.com> and <Mikel@mitre.org>
+-  For private questions/comments and discussions, please email: <Ram.Shankar@microsoft.com> and <Mikel@mitre.org>